 The department receives over 600 applications to the Ph.D. program every year, and admission standards are therefore quite high.
 Successful applicants must have a strong mathematics background; almost all of our entering students have completed three semesters of calculus and one semester in linear algebra at the time of application, and most successful applicants have additional math courses, such as differential equations and real analysis.

-All applicants are required to have the GRE; the median quantitative GRE score of our recent entering classes has typically been 800.
+All applicants are required to have the GRE; the median quantitative GRE score of our recent entering classes is well above the 90th percentile.
 The Graduate School at the University of Maryland requires a minimum grade point average of B for entering students, but the Department's standard is well above this threshold.

 Our department offers admission only to students interested in earning a Ph.D.
 Our program is not designed for students who are interested only in a Master's degree.
 However, our Ph.D. students may obtain an M.A. degree during their program, either as a terminal degree for students leaving the Ph.D. program, or as an intermediate sign of achievement for students who are continuing in the Ph.D. program.

 For students who are interested in applied economics, but are not pursuing a Ph.D., the University of Maryland offers a professional masters in applied economics.
 This program is designed for working professionals; it is not appropriate preparation for a Ph.D. in economics.
 Contact email@example.com or visit http://masters.econ.umd.edu for more information.

 All applicants must apply online.
 The official online application deadline for the Ph.D. program in Economics is midnight (Eastern Standard Time) on December 15, 2015.
 All completed applications received by the December 15, 2015 deadline will be reviewed, and admissions decisions will be made without regard to the date of submission of the application.
 Late and incomplete applications will not be considered.
 There is a non-refundable application fee of $75 that must be paid prior to consideration of the application; most students pay with a credit card during the electronic application process.